Rights and Responsibilities

 Complaints Subject to a Range of Responses

 - In keeping with its desire to settle conflicts in an effective and constructive manner, the University and its Members shall endeavour to seek an appropriate response to any alleged violations of the Code, ranging from the use of informal methods of conflict resolution to formal procedures for adjudicating complaints.
 Every attempt shall be made to use remedies and sanctions that restore harmony, collegiality and cooperation between Members.
+Other University policies such as the Policy regarding Sexual Violence (PRVPAA-3), the Policy on Student Involuntary Leave of Absence (PRVPAA-15) and other University policies may also be applied.

 Fairness and Consistency